cooperhewitt/d3-timeline-event-horizon/README.md

 * The library currently assumes the presence of jQuery (a copy of which is included in the `lib` directory.
 This is not a feature and will be fixed soon.

+* The code that handles label placement could use some help.

 * Patches and pull requests are welcome.

 See also